 Many policies include extras like roadside assistance, trip interruption coverage, medical coverage, and more.
 Some policies include special coverage for auto show attendance, which can help protect you if you or someone else gets hurt while your vehicle is on display.
 There are even options to cover your vehicle at auto shows if you aren’t there, or if you are forced to cancel for some reason and lose money as a result.

-You may be reading this and thinking that classic car insurance costs an arm and a leg, and while that can be true in some cases, the costs can be affected by many factors.
+You may be reading this and thinking that since the cars can be expensive, classic car insurance must cost an arm and a leg.
+That can be true in the kind of million dollar cars that trade at the upper echelon of the hobby, but for the rest of us, the costs can be very reasonable.
 Unlike a new vehicle, there’s a great chance that your classic or collector vehicle won’t be used as your daily driver, which should drastically reduce the number of miles driven.
 Additionally, not all classic vehicles are as expensive as newer cars, and assuming parts are relatively easy to find, they may even be cheaper to fix after an accident.
 Hagerty says that, on average, their classic car insurance can cost 39% less than standard car insurance, while Grundy states that their policies are around 50% less on average.

 We compared prices from Hagerty, American Collectors, and Grundy, by providing the following variables for all of these cars: